RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.3.178.16:
+   - FIXED: (RT-AC66U) Crashes when accessing a LAN device through either VPN or the NAT Loopback (disabled GRO)

 3.0.0.3.178.15:
    - NEW: Rebased on 3.0.0.3.178.
 Notable fixes by Asus:
            * Radio turns back on based on schedule